 Within six days of approving its budget, an IMRF employer must post the total compensation package for each employee receiving a total compensation package that exceeds $75,000 a year.

 At least six days before an IMRF employer approves an employee's total compensation package that will equal or exceed $150,000 a year, the employer must post the total compensation package for that employee.

 The term "total compensation package" is defined as the "payment by the employer to the employee for salary, health insurance, a housing allowance, a vehicle allowance, a clothing allowance, bonuses, loans, vacation days granted, and sick days granted."

-Lake Forest Library has thirteen employees that receive over $75,000, as defined above, and disclosed in our Open Meetings Act Compensation Report.
-Details are also available from the Library Director who can be reached at 847.810.4602.
+Lake Forest Library employees that receive over $75,000, as defined above, are disclosed in our Open Meetings Act Compensation Report.

 The following organization exercises control over our policies and procedures: The Lake Forest Library Board of Library Trustees, which meets monthly on the second Tuesday of each month.